amadeovezz/gobro/README.md

 # gobro

-gobro is a golang reporting tool provides general statistics on network behaviour based on BRO IDS logs
+gobro is a extendable golang toolkit to work with BRO IDS data.

 # Features for version 0.1.0

-* Implement generic parser for all log types
+* Expose a generic parsing api
-* Expose a generic parsing api out of the /parsers package
+* Expose a generic api to populate a db using golangs mysql package
-* Report on a couple of general statistics (defined in doc/stats.md)
 * Implement a full unit test suite for /parsers and /db
-* Write integration tests for end to end data flow
+* Implement integration tests to test end to end data flow
 * Provide documentation on gobro, and use godoc
-* Setup gobro in docker containers

 gobro uses semantic versioning

-# Goals

-* gobro will be fast, it should not take longer than ~3s to generate a report
-* gobro will not save state and only report only on 24 hours worth of data
-* gobro will report on statistics for a single node running BRO

-# Future goals

-* gobro will save state
-(create a daemon that pumps logs into a datastore, create an API that exposes metrics, and create a client that speaks to the api and outputs results)
-* gobro will report on statistics for an entire network (some hardware must be configured in this case)

-# High level data flow

-gobro concurrently parses each type of log file, buffers x number of rows, and then sends them to a data store. gobro then runs a list of queries against the db, obtains the results, and outputs the data to stdout

 # Project structure